The world has reinvented video interviews26 November 2021 | Shalini For Red Bangle

 Now, talking heads usually have one person talking on camera.
 The most common format is the interview / interactive conversation – where you typically have at least two people talking to each other.
 As a point of reference, one of the most influential talk-show hosts to popularize this has been Oprah Winfrey.
 Statista’s report on Social Media and User Generated Content showed: in the United States alone, over 17 million individuals watched Oprah’s royal interview with the Duchess of Sussex Meghan Markle and Prince Harry.
 And that’s just viewership.
 A well-produced interview with a well-thought-out line of questioning can transform your viewers into brand advocates.
 The royal interview had over 1.68 million online mentions surrounding the event, 1.36 million of them on Twitter alone.

 While this format has proven to be incredibly effective, there are just a lot of interviews out there today.
 So, how do you make your interviews dynamic enough to engage a web audience?
-Here are some creative alternatives to the Classic Interview that make watching interviews a treat — even on the web.
+If you’re on the lookout for some video interview tips and tricks, here are some creative alternatives to the Classic Interview that make watching interviews a treat — even on the web.

 1. Round Table Discussions